An almost disastrous bar-coding mishap

 The second piece is coming directly from Talyst.
 Someone at Talyst read my blog post and shot me an email regarding the issue.
 I gave them a little more detail and they put me in contact with a couple of their engineers responsible for the labeling system.
 They’re currently working on a more technical solution.

-9 thoughts on “An almost disastrous bar-coding mishap”
+9 responses to “An almost disastrous bar-coding mishap”

 It intercepts the raw data coming from the barcode scanner, evaluates it’s content and if it contains the 10 digit NDC # (required to be there by law in a medication barcode) it converts the raw data into the 11 digit NDC # format and then sends the 11 digit NDC over to the application you are scanning into, in this case Jerry’s barcode labeling software.